FC Slutsk: 1998–2019: Professionalisation and growth

-2020 season
+2020 season: global fame and fandom

 In 2020, the club suffered a financial setback when the major sponsor, a local sugar refinery, withdrew after suffering losses.
 The decision was made by new management, since the former head was imprisoned.

 FC Slutsk gained global media attention during the COVID-19 pandemic.
 As the Belarusian league was one of the few in the world still playing (along with Nicaragua and Tajikistan – and as of April 2020, Taiwan), an online following began around FC Slutsk, started by Australians who found the name funny.
 This led to coverage of the club by international media outlets including the BBC, The New York Times, NBC, the Australian Broadcasting Corporation, Russia Today, and the Süddeutsche Zeitung.
 The new fandom also had financial benefits: when the club's financial problems came to light, online fans raised "over $3,000 in less than two weeks" to help the club, and led to new sponsorship from Parimatch, a Ukrainian betting company.
 The movement also led to the adoption of a club song, "We love our Slutsk", composed by Andy Bajana and performed by Yury Trubila, which was played at home games starting in April 2020.

 As of 2020, despite the reduction in financial support from the sugar factory, a majority of players continued to live "on the second floor of the sugar factory dormitory allocated for them".

 On 30 June 2020, Slutsk manager Vitaly Pavlov was fired after an extended period of poor performances in the league.
 His replacement was Alexander Konchits.
 In October 2020, Konchits was replaced by Alexander Brazevich after the club slipped into the relegation zone.

 On November 27, 2020, before the last game of the season against FC Smolevichi, Slutsk announced that most of the team had been diagnosed with COVID-19.
 Since the result would not affect the league standings, both teams agreed to cancel the game.

+2021–2025: Decline, nationalisation, and relegation

+Slutsk remained in the top flight over the following seasons, finishing ninth in 2021, 11th in 2022, eighth in 2023 and ninth in 2024, with Aleksandr Gurinovich succeeding Aleksandr Brazevich as head coach in 2022.

+While the pandemic-era online fandom around Slutsk became the topic of academic research as a case study for the sociology of sports fandom, many of the team's international fan partnerships broke down after the 2022 Russian invasion of Ukraine.
+Belarus is on the Russian side of the war and fan partnerships with Britain and Australia were seen by the government as contrary to the Belarusian cause.
+In addition, global viewership had already declined after pandemic lockdowns ended and other football outlets re-opened.
+In early 2025, the club was reorganised as a state-run institution and formally renamed Slutsk-2024.

+In the 2025 season, Slutsk finished 15th of 16 and were relegated to the Belarusian First League, ending a twelve-season stay in the top division.
+Gurinovich left the club, and his assistant Aleksandr Gordeychik was appointed head coach in January 2026.